Countly/countly-sdk-documentation/flutter/current.md

 <pre><code class="JavaScript">//Example of appLoadingFinished
 Countly.init(SERVER_URL, APP_KEY ).then((value){<br>Countly.appLoadingFinished();<br>});<br></code></pre>
 <p>
-  This calculates and records the app launch time for performance monitoring.<br>
+  This calculates and records the app launch time for performance monitoring.
 It should be called when the app is loaded and it successfully displayed its first user-facing view.
 The time passed since the app has started to launch will be automatically calculated and recorded for performance monitoring.
 Note that the app launch time can be recorded only once per app launch.
 So, the second and following calls to this method will be ignored.
 </p>
 <h2>Custom trace</h2>
 <p>